fossgis/3dmr/README.rst

       tar -xf gltf_validator-2.0.0-dev.3.10-linux64.tar.xz

+   The binary should now be at /path/to/gltf_validator/gltf_validator

+   Then either:

+   Add the directory containing the binary release to your `PATH`, or

-   The binary should now be at /path/to/gltf_validator/gltf_validator Set the path in the `.env` file:
+   Set the path in the `.env` file:

    .. code-block:: bash